-&lt;sup>10/ Free riding, shrinking and so on are discussed in the literature on monetary policy decision-making in groups.
+11 Free-riding, shrinking and so on are discussed in the literature on monetary policy decision-making in groups.
 The solution is, according to the literature, to add strong individual accountability.
 See e.g. Sibert (2006) and Maier (2010).

-&lt;sup>11/ In the literature having external members on the committee is suggested as a remedy against groupthink and polarization, see e.g. Sibert (2006) and Maier (2010).
+12 In the literature having external members on the committee is suggested as a remedy against groupthink and polarization, see e.g. Sibert (2006) and Maier (2010).
 But having external members is not a topic for this review.

-&lt;sup>12/ For references to the discussion, see Sveriges Riksbank (2017).
+13 For references to the discussion, see Sveriges Riksbank (2017).

-to do with doing proper and replicable analysis and explaining the decisions well.
-It is obvious that we cannot fine-tune.
-But if we believe that monetary policy must be forward looking, any decision on monetary policy must explicitly or implicitly involve the selection of a policy-rate path, a forecast of the future policy rate.
+policy rate.
 Not to discuss and select a policy-rate path is in my view an incomplete analysis, no matter whether you can fine-tune or not.

-My conclusion is therefore:

-A small in-house committee should use Alternative 1 and publish its own policy rate path.
-If it cannot publish its own policy rate path it should use Alternative 2 and publish the exogenous or model-based policy rate path.
+My conclusion is therefore: A small in-house committee should use Alternative 1 and publish its own policy rate path.
+If it cannot publish its own policy rate path it should use Alternative 2 and publish the exogenous or model based policy rate path.

-Notice that the IMF seems to recommend publishing staff projections (Clinton et al., 2015).
+Notice that the IMF seems to recommend publishing staff projections (Clinton et al, 2015).

 Figure 1.
 Central Banks policy rate forecasts over time

-Source: Sveriges Riksbank (2017).
+Source: Sveriges Riksbank (2017)